uo-ec607/lectures/07-web-apis/07-web-apis.md

 - In this case, we can see what looks to be the first row of the rankings table ("New Zealand", etc.)
 - To make sure, you can grab that [https://cmsapi.pulselive.com/rugby/rankings/mru?language=en&client=pulse](URL), and paste it into our browser (using the [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) plugin) from before.

-Awesome.
+Sweet.
 Looks like we've located our API endpoint.
-As promised, here's GIF of me executing these steps in my browser:
+As promised, here's GIF of me walking through these steps in my browser:

 ![](pics/inspect-rugby.gif)